 Press Windows Key + R, and type Regedit.

 A window should pop up.
-You will have to do now to copy each of the locations below, paste them into the registry search bar, and then look for any folders related to Rust and the Launcher and delete them.
+You will have to do now to copy each of the locations below, paste them into the registry search bar, and then look for any folders related to Rust and delete them.

 At each location, you will see a lot of folders on the left side.

-Right-click on any folder related to Rust and the Launcher and choose Delete.
+Right-click on any folder related to Rust and choose Delete.

-How to correctly set up the VPN to protect you from getting your actual IP address revealed:
+How to correctly set up the VPN to protect you from getting your actual IP address seen by Rust: